Express Christmas: Plot

 Claire and Haley are at the store to buy the gifts.
-They find everything they have on their list, except from the nightlight for Lily.
+They find everything they have on their list, except the nightlight for Lily.
 While Claire is heading to the register, Haley goes to find the nightlight.
 She gets there but there is only one left and it is taken by another man.
 Haley, to get it from him, she dressed up like an employee and she offers to bring his items to the register while he shops.
 She gets to Claire with the nightlight and they now have everything they wanted.

 Cameron and Jay wrap the presents and while they do it, Cameron tries to have an emotional moment with Jay.
 He gives him a present and when Jay opens it, there is a cork in the box.
 Cameron tells Jay that it is from a moment they drank wine together but Jay does not remember which one.
 Cameron gets all teary and explains Jay that it was from the time they watched their first football game together.
 Jay offends Cameron that he is too attached to things and Cameron leaves the room.

 Phil and Manny finish with the groceries and they now wait to meet with a guy at the parking lot, having arranged to buy a rare baseball card (a gift for Jay) on Craigslist.
 Manny though freaks out with the whole situation (Luke convinced him that child-snatching is very common) and he just wants to go back home.
 The guy gets there and while he tries to get a higher price from Phil, Manny whips out his mom's stun gun but he accidentally zaps Phil.
 The guy takes the money and the turkey Phil bought for the dinner, however Phil's hand goes into spasms and he ends up crushing the card.